remeda/remeda/README.md

 Remeda Design Goals
 ----------
-1. The usage must be programmer friendly and that's more important then following XYZ paradigm strictly.
+1. The usage must be programmer friendly, and that's more important than following XYZ paradigm strictly.
-2. Manual annotation should be never required, and everything should be inferred by proper typings.
-The only exception is the first function is `createPipe`.
+2. Manual annotation should never be required, and proper typings should infer everything.
+The only exception is the first function in `createPipe`.
 3. E6 polyfill is required.
-Core methods are reused and data structure (like Map/Set) are not re-implemented.
+Core methods are reused, and data structure (like Map/Set) are not re-implemented.
-4. The implementation of each function should minimal as possible.
+4. The implementation of each function should be as minimal as possible.
 Tree-shaking is supported by default.
 (Do you know that `lodash.keyBy` has 14KB after minification?)
 5. All functions are immutable, and there are no side-effects.